Anna Knauer Elley

 1,256 Walks were held with 189,100 participants in 2 countries (India and Bangladesh).
 The biggest Walks took place in India with an impressive 96,000 participants in 800 Walks organised by kNOw Diabetes.
 This is the second consecutive year that kNOw Diabetes has set records for the number of Walks organised and people participating.

-36 Walks were held with 23,560 participants in 8 countries (China, Indonesia, Thailand, Philippines, Vietnam, Cambodia, Japan and Taiwan).
+36 Walks were held with 23,560 participants in 7 countries (China, Indonesia, Thailand, Philippines, Vietnam, Cambodia and Japan).
 The biggest Walk took place in China, where Sun Jianping organised 2 Walks with more than 3,000 participants.

 Questions, comments, need to update your registration?
 Please contact Anna Knauer Elley.